Saranya2006575/DL-Transfer-Learning/README.md

 ### STEP 2:

-Load training and testing datasets using ImageFolder.
+Load training and testing datasets using ImageFolder .
 ### STEP 3: